JAN HUS AND THE HUSSITES

 By Tim Lambert

 Hus was heavily influenced by the English reformer John Wycliffe and he soon proved to be a popular preacher.
 Hus preached against forged miracles and avarice in the church.
-He also emphasised the importance of the Bible.
+He also emphasized the importance of the Bible.
 However his strong preaching against abuses in the church alienated some of the clergy.

 In 1414 Hus was ordered to attend the Council of Constance to defend his beliefs.
 As a result he was sentenced to death and burned in 1415.
 However his execution caused outrage in Bohemia and his followers carried on.
 (Although the Hussite movement was also a nationalist one.
 At that time many of the people who lived in Czech towns were Germans and nearly all the important posts in the Church were held by Germans).